therealpineda/dom_helper/README.md

 ### AJAX

 #### `$dh.ajax(options)`
 Makes an asynchronous XMLHTTPRequest to request, send, display, and/or use data from a web server.
-Returns a JS [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object.
-Takes an options object as its arguments -- the options and their defaults include:
+Returns a promise.
+Takes an options object as its arguments -- default options:

 option | default
 --- | ---